 The Living is Easy.
-Vienna had a heyday of empire and intrigue like few other cities–in 1913 alone, Hitler, Freud, and Stalin all lived here.
-The city is still flecked with palaces, museums and opera houses, not to mention the world’s oldest and grandest zoo, in the Palace of Schoenbrunn.
-All this architectural formalwear might make the city seem sterile in comparison to its edgier Danube neighbors, Prague or Budapest.
-And maybe it’s not as cool as Berlin, as romantic as Paris, or as cosmopolitan as London—but very few cities can combine a bit of each of these qualities as successfully as Vienna does, all while being one of the world’s most livable cities.
-Austrians revel in the ease of living here, from their omnipresent cafes to their near-pristine lakes and rivers—you can even swim in some parts of the Danube (try that in the Hudson, Thames or Seine).
+Vienna had a heyday of empire and intrigue like few other cities—around 1913 alone, Hitler, Freud, Trotsky, and Stalin all lived here.
+The city is still flecked with palaces, museums and opera houses, not to mention the world’s oldest and grandest zoo, in the Palace of Schönbrunn.
+All this architectural formalwear might make the city seem sterile in comparison to its edgier Danube neighbors, Prague, or Budapest.
+And maybe it’s not as cool as Berlin, as romantic as Paris, or as cosmopolitan as London—but very few cities can combine a bit of each of these qualities as successfully as Vienna does, all while being one of the world’s most liveable cities.
+Viennese revel in the comforts of living here, from their omnipresent cafes to their near-pristine lakes and rivers—you can even swim in some parts of the Danube (try that in the Hudson, Thames, or Seine).

 Mix high and low culture.
 Vienna is not just a citadel of high art, classical music and fancy twee chocolates (yes, Mozartballs).
-It also gave the world the EDM/drum and bass godfathers Kruder & Dorfmeister.
+It also gave the world the drum & bass godfathers Kruder & Dorfmeister.
 The only German-language number one hit in the U.S. (Falco’s “Amadeus”) was an Austrian creation.
 The city runs club nights for students at its historic City Hall and, for a while there, rock concerts in former gasworks (Gasometer).
 Flex, which is wedged between a U-Bahn tunnel and the Danube canal, is known as one of Europe’s best nightclubs, and hands out both earplugs and sparkling water gratis.
-The city has brought the world Klimt’s Kiss, but also the art of Hermann Nitsch, whose medium of choice is bodily fluids, and Manfred Deix, a merciless and puerile caricaturist.
+The city has brought the world Klimt’s Kiss, but also the art of Hermann Nitsch, whose media included bodily fluids and performance, and Manfred Deix, a merciless and puerile caricaturist.
 It hosts the exclusive Opera Ball, where the rich and famous congregate to waltz and honor the rich and famous.
 But equally sought-after is the Life Ball, Europe’s largest charity event which “combines Viennese ball tradition with fancy-costume queer balls”.
-And of course, the Eurovision song contest 2014 was won by Austrian contestant Conchita Wurst, a bearded drag queen.
-(The fact that a right-wing party tried to protest the 2014 Life Ball poster–a celebrated David LaChappelle shot of a naked transsexual–was viewed as an embarrassment to progressive Austrians, who feared the fuss would make them look backward and bigoted to the rest of the world).

 Get high (up).
 Vienna is almost unbearably picturesque from above.
 It’s nestled in between hills heavy with vineyards, and bisected by the Danube, which from a distance does in fact look blue.
 It’s a good idea to get your bearings from an overlook to start with.
 But how to get altitude?
-The 38A bus from Heiligenstadt leaves you an easy 20 minute amble through the woods from the top of the Kahlenberg, where the Austrian and Polish armies held back the Ottomans at the siege of Vienna.
+The 38A bus from Heiligenstadt takes you to the top of the Kahlenberg, where the Austrian and Polish armies held back the Ottomans at the siege of Vienna.
 Alternately, you can head to the Prater amusement park and take in the view from the Ferris wheel made famous by The Third Man.

 Move beyond schnitzel.
-Schnitzel–a veal cutlet flattened with a mallet, then fried in fine breadcrumbs–is the Viennese dish, and if you must have it, then head to Figlmueller, the king of schnitzel restaurants.
-But street food is also big here: at the Wurstlstand kiosks that stay open late on nearly every corner you can buy not only beer, gum and cigarettes, but also the iconic Kasekrainer–a mighty bratwurst of pork and beef shot through with piping-hot emmenthal cheese.
-A wealth of other sausage options, covering the old-Empire geography from Germany to Turkey—can be served sliced, currified like in Berlin, with a side of horseradish and pfefferoni–green pepper–on a paper plate or in a baguette, which they impale on a large metal spike to hollow it out before stuffing the sausage inside.
+Schnitzel–a veal cutlet flattened with a mallet, then fried in fine breadcrumbs–is the Viennese dish, and if you must have it, you can find it on most restaurant menus, or head to one of three branches of Figlmüller, the king of schnitzel restaurants, or try the innovative Skopik & Lohn.
+But street food is also big here: at the Wurstlstand kiosks that stay open late on nearly every corner you can buy not only beer, gum and cigarettes, but also the iconic Kaesekrainer–a mighty bratwurst of pork and beef shot through with piping-hot Emmenthal cheese.
+A wealth of other sausage options, covering the old-Empire geography from Germany to Turkey—can be served sliced, currified like in Berlin, with a side of horseradish and pfefferoni–pickled green pepper–on a paper plate or in a baguette, which they impale on a large metal spike to hollow it out before stuffing the sausage inside.
 It’s less messy than a chili dog, and frankly it’s a bigger serving.
 For those who might be more inclined to go the Kebab route, late-night (and daytime) revelers make the trip to Lale Turkish restaurant at Schwedenplatz, which has a little window for takeaway.

 ‘Wien’ is how you spell ‘wine’ when you’re drunk.
 Vienna is wine.
 The Roman military settlement on the edge of the empire in the Danube Valley, Vindobona–thought by some to refer to white wine of the region (it translates roughly as ‘white base’) was a Celtic settlement before the Romans crashed the party.
 To supplement the then-subpar Austrian wine given to soldiers, the Romans began bringing grapes in from the warmer climes of the empire.
 Now, Vienna is the only major city in the world that produces significant amounts of wine within city limits.
 There are some 320 vintners around the Kahlenberg in the leafy 19th district and in the Grinzing area, which is under UNESCO consideration for its role in Vienna’s culture.
 It’s also where many of the wine taverns retain their medieval and Roman foundations—and wine presses.
-Most wine made in Vienna is white—the famous Gruener Veltliner as well as Rieslings and mixtures, but there are some decent reds (Zweigelt, Blaufraenkisch) too.
+Most wine made in Vienna is white—the famous Grüner Veltliner as well as Rieslings and blends, but there are some decent reds (Zweigelt, Blaufränkisch) too.

 Note on booze measurements: Wine is served in 1/8 or ¼ liter sizes; they don’t call it large or small.
-Beer is either a ‘Seiterl’ (large-ish) or a ‘Kruegerl’ (very large).
+Beer is either a ‘Seiterl’ (large-ish) or a ‘Krügerl’ (very large).

 Public transport only looks free.
 Because the U-bahn and public transport system has no barriers or turnstiles, it may seem like it’s run on a city-wide honor system.
 But don’t be tempted into avoiding the fare–the whole grid is lousy with undercover ticket inspectors.
 Pleading ignorance doesn’t work, nor does giving them a fake address.
 If you don’t have the cash to pay the fine, they will march you off the train and escort you to the nearest ATM.
 Buy a ticket.

 The importance of closing shop.
-Opening hours in much of the city–and most places outside of Vienna–remain old-fashioned and Catholic, thanks to lobbying by the Austrian Catholic church and small business owners, so there is very little to buy after weekdays 6pm and on Sundays.
-A handful of larger pharmacies (‘Apotheken’) will be open and the city has been experimenting with some late-night shopping in the central districts, but don’t count on being able to pick up a pair of pantyhose or some extra razors outside normal operating hours of 9-6.
+Opening hours in much of the city–and most places outside of Vienna–remain old-fashioned, so there is sometimes very little to buy after weekdays 6pm and on Sundays.
+A handful of larger pharmacies (‘Apotheken’) will be open and the city has some later shopping in the central districts, but don’t count on being able to pick up a pair of pantyhose or some extra razors outside normal operating hours of 9-6.
 The evening off (‘Feierabend’) is an important freedom for Austrians.
 Basic supermarkets in transport hubs such as Landstrasse and Praterstern, and in regional train stations, are open on Sundays.

 That said, nightlife starts late and ends late.
 People start getting ready to go out around 11pm or midnight, hitting the clubs until 5am or so.
 Some only close when the last person leaves.

 Sit and sip.
 Cafe culture is so central to Vienna that it is listed as an ‘Intangible Cultural Heritage’ by a UNESCO sub-agency.
 In Vienna’s coffee houses, the declaration says, “time and space are consumed, but only the coffee is found on the bill.”
-Austrians will spend entire afternoons shooting the shit, eating, and reading newspapers—often with bored dogs at their feet.
+Austrians will spend entire afternoons chatting, eating, and reading newspapers—often with bored dogs at their feet.
 Freud and Trotsky had their preferred cafés (Café Landtman and Café Central).
 Among the best in the city center today is Café Hawelka–which is small and smoky, a cave of a café, a dive bar of a coffeehouse.
-And they serve beer too, though, since this is Vienna, the place is also just a little bit elegant.
-Another favorite is the Kleines Café–founded by Viennese actor Hanno Poeschl–which is small but with great personality, and tucked away in a peaceful corner of the 1st district.
+There are also venerable institutions such as Cafe Alt Wien and Cafe Sperl, and more modern hangouts such as Cafe Europa and Cafe Stein.
+If you’re into mid-century vibes, try Cafe Prückerl.
+Most Kaffeehäuser serve beer and wine too.
+Another favorite is the Kleines Café, which is small but has great personality, tucked away in a peaceful corner of the 1st district.